stcorp/cscip-client/README.md

 Copernicus Space Component Interface delivery Points, which are web api services based on a limited implementation of the OData standard.

-Although formally not an CSC-IP interface, this client can also be used for the [CDSE OData API](https://documentation.dataspace.copernicus.eu/APIs/OData.html).
+Although formally not a CSC-IP interface, this client can also be used for the [CDSE OData API](https://documentation.dataspace.copernicus.eu/APIs/OData.html).

 Some example invocations of `cscip-client`: